hughobrien/psu-constitution/README.md

 6. The PSU Council members shall be elected at the AGM in Semester 1.

-7. The PSU Council is responsible for ensuring that the view and opinions of Postgraduate Students are represented to the PSU Officers.
+7. The PSU Council is responsible for ensuring that the view and opinions of postgraduate students are represented to the PSU Officers.

 	1. The PSU Council shall act as a Forum within which the PSU Executive and Faculty Representatives shall engage in discussion on PSU policy.

-	2. The PSU Council shall debate University activities which effect the Postgraduate population.
+	2. The PSU Council shall debate University activities which effect the postgraduate population.

 	3. The PSU Council by including Faculty Representatives, provides the Postgraduate Executive of details on the student experience of postgraduates, which can be represented back to the Faculty boards and fundamentally, the University structures with which they are interacting with.